UBC-MDS/introduction-machine-learning/chapters/en/slides/module6/module6_14.md

 `Found unknown categories ['Holand-Netherlands'] in column 6 during transform`.

+This is an issue with our `OneHotEncoder` transformation.

-There is only one instance of Holand-Netherlands.
+There is only one instance of category `Holand-Netherlands`.

 During cross-validation, this is getting put into the validation split.